When Is the Best Time

 Manarola; Ca' D'Andrean

 It’s a family-run hotel, and everybody is walking the extra mile for you.
 The location is perfect for exploring Cinque Terre.
-It is just an eight minutes walk to the Manarola Scenic Viewpoint for a spectacular sunset.
+It is just an eight-minute walk to the Manarola Scenic Viewpoint for a spectacular sunset.
 The famous seafood Trattoria Dal Billy is a five minutes walk only.
 The rooms are super clean, providing an awesome view from the balcony.

 - Vernazza La Marinarooms suite with sea view terrace